 NTP maintains a balanced research and testing program that provides data addressing a wide variety of issues important to public health.
 NTP actively seeks to identify and select for study chemicals and other substances for which sufficient information is not available to adequately evaluate potential human health hazards.
 NTP accomplishes this goal through a formal open nomination and selection process.
 Substances considered appropriate for study generally fall into two broad yet overlapping categories:

 Input is also solicited regarding the nomination of studies that permit the testing of hypotheses to enhance the predictive ability of future NTP studies, address mechanisms of toxicity, or fill significant gaps in the knowledge of the toxicity of classes of chemical, biological, or physical substances.
 Increased efforts continue to be focused on:

-For Contact Information Visit the Office of Nominations and Selection.
+Visit the Office of Nominations and Selection for contact information.